Oral-History:National Science Foundation (NSF)

 - Walter Karplus - Applied his work using computers to solve partial differential equations to many different areas.
 He has served as computer science department chair and interim dean at UCLA.

-- David Kuck - Developed the Parafrase compiler system, led the construction of the CEDAR project and had made contributions to the design of parallel computing and memory.
+- David Kuck - Developed the Parafrase compiler system, led the construction of the CEDAR project and made contributions to the design of parallel computing and memory.

 - Barbara Liskov - A pioneer in object-oriented programming whose work on data abstraction led to the design and implementation of CLU.